OleanjiKingCode/CryptoSaves--Contract/README.md

    - Install necessary dependencies, including OpenZeppelin contracts.

 2. **Deploying the Contract:**
    - Deploy the EtherLockup contract to a compatible Ethereum blockchain.
+I used polygonMumbai here

 3. **Usage:**
    - Use the provided external functions to lock, unlock, extend, and manage Ether lockups.